 Software Development has nothing to do with industrial production.
 Waterfall was based on that wrong assumption: a few good minds do the thinking and the rest to type the code.
 The accurate comparison with the production phase is the generation of the executable artifact, an automated task usually made by the CI server.

-Every change made to the code is the creation of a whole new product, not a repetitive task.
+Every change made to the code is the creation of a whole new product.
 Software is constantly being redesigned.
 Rethought and redesigned.
 Developers have to maintain a mental map of the system, built over time from continuously working with the code .
 The clearer the map, the better its redesigned.
-Too little redesign ends on deficient and low quality systems, hard to understand and maintain, A.K.A. legacy systems.
+Systems with too little redesign have low quality and become hard to understand and maintain, A.K.A. legacy systems.

 How is it possible to measure developers productivity?
 By number of minutes spent at the keyboard?
 Number lines of code?
 How do you compare work done by different developers?
 Someone directly involved in development process will be able to the answer those questions, but the answer formulation will resembles more a pie judging contest than a scientific method.

 If it was a collective sport as football, assess teams could be done by watching a football match.
 You could spot which players get along, who compromises outcome, the prima donnas, the talented, the hardworking, the experienced, the leaders… Software development teams are teams and have the same human dynamics.
 You have to do constant unbiased attention.

 Every morning I go across Liverpool Street station in peak hour.
 Not the best way to start the day crossing a chaordic flow of people.
-It bears no resemblance with the coordinated flight from a flock of birds.
 Everyone has different speed, direction, objectives and way of thinking.